openebs/website/website/src/blogs/2018-10-07-using-openebs-for-running-kubernetes-stateful-applications-on-aws-instance-store-disks.md

 1. Create a Virtual Private Cloud (VPC).
 To do this, go to VPC service and create a VPC.

 ![](https://lh6.googleusercontent.com/Oy2n7BoGwjRClKfVuV-_ZJh_gGH1JMV8vEf32envoIktSPNLGn8vTrB4SSkhF0-OXwVgeM0Xyo5_8qiqSn88flr9EUFyOM0AntMT78pEJqSEK2yxCm3EYKf82pHO4VYttPr35-fuMgs2lHBvTw)
 2. Create an Internet gateway and associate your VPC with this Internet Gateway.
 This will attach internet connectivity to your VPC.
-All nodes under this VPC will have the outside connectivity.
+All nodes under this VPC will have outside connectivity.
 ![](https://lh3.googleusercontent.com/Yd06EwIqsr8spFLw6zwShPu0Jh53jPSrWU5evOa2YVIULFvoMG5BoV3JkbgbLLPuP2ICUXGzcJs7XlxYjN9GA241bEzY5uuppT3M0KM07m4k380AP93X5NkEXlbmVTeEgRMiCOEx3oGFFMVLXA)

 ### **Perform the following procedure from your local ubuntu machine:**

 1. Download the AWS CLI utility in your local machine.